 Their projects are also based on the expanded extraction-based plunder of the neo-colonies of Ireland, Africa, Latin America and Asia, which is not only morally reprehensible but suicidal for all humanity with regards to the climate crisis (see below).

-But what about the Soviet Union?
+What about the Soviet Union?
 Socialism didn’t work?

-The situation combined with the scarcity that arose from this was bound to bring about a centralisation of power to a greater degree than desired and at times also manifested in ostensible regressive social policy (such as restrictions on abortions due to depopulation and contraception shortages).
+The situation combined with the scarcity that arose from this was bound to bring about a centralisation of power to a greater degree than desired and at times also manifested in what would usually be considered regressive social policy (such as restrictions on abortions due to war-time depopulation and contraception shortages).

 That the Soviet Union, where it could circumvent sanctions, had to import various goods and raw materials from capitalist countries also meant it could never fully plan its economy, since it could not predict volatile foreign prices.
 For the same reason, nor could money be abolished.
 This also meant there was some logic to allowing a black market to flourish, in order to build up foreign currency (upon which it eventually became too dependent).

 As outlined above, world socialism is becoming an economic necessity for the first time, and has therefore arguably not been possible before now.
 The Soviet Union, if we are honest, did emerge prematurely in historical-technological terms, making its survival incredibly difficult to sustain in a world dominated by capitalism.

 What about one-party dictatorship, censorship and free speech?